AVII2191/Simple-python-scripting-for-capturing-tweets-with-specific-hashtags/README.md

-# Download tweets from python script in .csv file
+# Simple python scripting for capturing tweets with specific hashtags
 python script for download tweets with specified hashtag in csv file